Wiiilmaa/postix/doc/api.md

 This list view *requires* that you specify the query parameter ``secret`` to search for a specific positions.
 If you do not specify this parameter, an empty result will be returned.
+If you specify the query parameter ``search`` with at least 6 characters, you will receive all positions with a secret starting with that value (this can be used for autocompletion).

 Sample result object (embedded in pagination as described above):